 Committees

-There shall be six (6) standing committees to assist with the regular work of the Commission: Planning & Development, Zoning & Variance, Historic Buildings Committee, Technology and Community Relations, and Election.
+There shall be six (6) standing committees to assist with the regular work of the Commission: Planning & Development, Zoning & Variance, Historic Buildings Committee, Technology and Community Relations, Election, and Clintonville GreenSpot Neighborhood Committee.
 In the event a matter overlaps the area of two or more committees the Chairperson of the Commission shall have the authority to assign such issues to a specific committee, or charge two or more of the committees to work as a special committee for the issue.

 Planning & Development Committee: The Planning & Development Committee will review community focused development and planning issues, including proposed business development, civic and social development arising from the community and/or its various civic organizations, City plans impacting Clintonville, and shall, upon the Commission's request, prepare comprehensive social, physical, commercial and economic planning recommendations for the Commission.
 The committee will explore what Federal, State, and local funds may be available to implement plans in the Clintonville area.
 The committee will provide arenas for interested parties and the general population to participate and discuss all such issues affecting Clintonville.
 The committee will work pro‐actively with other community‐based organizations to forward the development and promotion of Clintonville in a manner consistent with the Commission's mission statement.